Russia hits herd hostility to vaccines as COVID rages

 Bankers, barbers, physicists, taxi drivers, students and pensioners have told me they are all steadfastly refusing to take a COVID-19 vaccine.
 Even many of my friends in Moscow and my wife’s parents, who suffered with the virus, refuse to take Sputnik V or any of the other Russian vaccines.

-Eyebrows were raised by a headline in the Irish Independent on May 24 that one in ten of people aged 25-34 years old are going to refuse the vaccine.
+Eyebrows were raised by a headline in the Irish Independent on May 24 that one in ten people aged 25-34 years old are going to refuse the vaccine.
 Meanwhile in Russia, a Levada poll two weeks prior indicated that just 12% of Russians aged 18-24 years of age were ready to be vaccinated.

 Some friends assume they have contracted coronavirus and have antibodies – even though they have never been tested for either.
 Others claim Sputnik V isn’t safe and they want to wait for Russia’s Chumakov vaccine to become available or until they get their hands on Pfizer.
 Several acquaintances, who really should know better, cited links between 5G and the virus and a theory that the vaccine contains a microchip, which harvests biometric data.